peteroupc/URIUtility/docs/PeterO.URIUtility.md

         string s,
         int mode);

-Escapes characters that can't appear in URIs or IRIs.
+Checks a text string representing a URI or IRI and escapes characters it has that can't appear in URIs or IRIs.
 The function is idempotent; that is, calling the function again on the result with the same mode doesn't change the result.

 <b>Parameters:</b>

- * <i>s</i>: A string to escape.
+ * <i>s</i>: A text string representing a URI or IRI.
+Can be null.

  * <i>mode</i>: Has the following meaning: 0 = Encode reserved code points, code points below U+0021, code points above U+007E, and square brackets within the authority component, and do the IRISurrogateLenient check.
 1 = Encode code points above U+007E, and square brackets within the authority component, and do the IRIStrict check.
 2 = Same as 1, except the check is IRISurrogateLenient.
 3 = Same as 0, except that percent characters that begin illegal percent-encoding are also encoded.

 <b>Return Value:</b>

-A string possibly containing escaped characters, or null if s is null.
+A form of the URI or IRI that possibly contains escaped characters, or null if s is null.

 <a id="HasScheme_string"></a>
 ### HasScheme